 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 The Italian Riviera lies in the northwestern part of Italy.
 It stretches along the Ligurian Sea from the Italian-French border to Tuscany.

-All the destinations that are referred to as Italian Riviera, comprises the region of Liguria.
-It’s (Mediterranean) coastline boasts of rugged cliffs, hiking trails, and turquoise coves like those in the Riviera di Levante, and the 5 Cinque Terre fishing villages; and showcases luxuriously stylish resorts in towns like Portofino and Santa Margherita Ligure in the east.
+All the destinations that are referred to as Italian Riviera, comprise the region of Liguria.
+Its (Mediterranean) coastline boasts rugged cliffs, hiking trails, and turquoise coves like those in the Riviera di Levante and the 5 Cinque Terre fishing villages; and showcases luxuriously stylish resorts in towns like Portofino and Santa Margherita Ligure in the east.

 The western part of the Riviera is home to рlасеѕ such as Bоrdighеrа and Sаnremo.